Ronald González (Chilean footballer)

-Ronald Damián González Tabilo (born 17 October 1990) is a Chilean footballer who plays as a winger for Provincial Ovalle in the Segunda División Profesional de Chile.
+Ronald Damián González Tabilo (born 17 October 1990) is a Chilean footballer who plays as a winger for Municipal Mejillones.

 Career

 For the 2023 season, González signed with Deportes Limache, winning the league title.
 The next season, he signed with Provincial Ovalle.

+González officially retired in 2025.
+However, he continued playing football with Club Deportivo Estudiantes from Antofagasta during 2025 and the next year he joined Municipal Mejillones in the Tercera B.